samnzay/Kubernetes-for-DevOps/Memo.md

 - Pod is meant to run one application container inside of it.
 Only in special case you have main service and helper services have to run inside the same "Pod".

 - Each Pod gets Its own IP Adrress [`Internal IP`].
 - Pods can communicate each other using their `Internal IP Adresses`.
-However Pods components in Kubernetes are `Ephemeral`! (`They can die very easily form may reasons`).
+However Pods components in Kubernetes are `Ephemeral`! (`They can die very easily from many reasons`).

 - In this case, a new Pod will be re-created and assigned  a new IP address.
 This brings difficulties to maintain communication among pods, when a pod restarts.
 It is not reliable.